 A light and fluffy peanut butter cookie with a milk chocolate rosette center, which has been rolled in sanding sugar.
-Christmas Peanut Butter Rosettes will add lots of festive colour and flavour to your holiday baking!
+Christmas Peanut Butter Rosettes will add lots of festive colour and flavour to your holiday baking.
+These are a great addition to a cookie exchange!

 Welcome, Dear Reader, to Day 2 of Lord Byron’s 24 Cookies of Christmas series!
-Today, we are baking what can almost be described as a chocolate thumbprint cookie, but not quite.
+Today, we are baking Christmas Peanut Butter Rosettes.
+These can almost be described as a chocolate thumbprint cookie, but not quite.
 The great thing about these cookies is that they are very tasty, very light, and takes no baking skill at all!
 If you can roll cookie dough into a ball, you’re at the top of your class for this one!

 You might often see cookies that are similar to this one at Christmastime.
 In most cases, the cookie has a Hershey’s Kisses center.
 If you cannot find rosettes, a Hershey’s Kisses candy will work perfectly fine.